Hackney Downs School

 Hackney Downs School was an 11–16 boys, community comprehensive secondary school in Lower Clapton, Greater London, England.
 It was established in 1876 and closed in 1995.
 It has been replaced by the Mossbourne Community Academy.

 History

 Grocers' Company's School

 It was founded in 1876 as The Grocers' Company's School.
-On its transfer to the London County Council in 1906 the school was renamed Hackney Downs School (formerly the Grocers' Company's School).
+On its transfer to the London County Council in 1906 the school was renamed Hackney Downs School.

+Second World War

+The school was evacuated to King's Lynn on Friday 13 October 1939.
+Only half of those eligible to be evacuated moved to King's Lynn.
+Sir Michael Caine joined the school in 1944 in King's Lynn, and had been evacuated to North Runcton in 1939.
+Maurice Vile, Barry Supple and painter Leon Kossoff were evacuated with the school.
+370 boys and teachers were in the Norfolk villages of Outwell and Upwell from 2 September 1939, where they worked in the orchards.
+Nutritionist John Yudkin, who went to the school in the 1920s, gave a lecture in King's Lynn on 'Health in Wartime' on Friday 12 September 1941.

+Harold Pinter was evacuated in 1944, with a schoolmaster, which he wrote about in his play A Slight Ache.
+The school stayed until July 1945, almost six years.

 Grammar school

-Alumni including Nobel prize-winning playwright Harold Pinter, fellow playwright and actor Steven Berkoff, 1960s tycoon John Bloom and nutritionist John Yudkin.
+The school was noted for educating Jewish Londoners, with alumni including Nobel prize-winning playwright Harold Pinter, fellow playwright and actor Steven Berkoff, 1960s tycoon John Bloom and nutritionist John Yudkin.
 Two current members of the House of Lords are former pupils: (Lord Levy and Lord Clinton-Davis).
 The school had 600 boys with a sixth-form entry by the early 1970s.
-Former high jumper and Board Director of London 2012 Olympics Bid Team Dalton Grant attended Hackney Downs School in the 80s.
+Former high jumper and Board Director of London 2012 Olympics Bid Team Dalton Grant attended Hackney Downs School in the 1980s.